chrishuges/RawQuant_JPR-2018/README.md

 # RawQuant_JPR-2018
 RawQuant script manuscript

 R Notebook files were created using R Studio.
-The raw Rmd files can be edited and reprocessed directly in RStudio, or any text/markdown editor.
-The compiled html files can be viewed in any standard web browser, and the embedded code downloaded to your own system.
+The easiest way to work with these files is to download them using the green 'Clone or download' button in the top right to grab a ZIP archive of all of the files in the repository.
+Open the downloaded html files in any web browser.